 What is PSaaS?

 Physical security as a service or PSaaS is a cloud computing solution for businesses to free the load of internal management of their people and buildings security.
+It is also, one of the many physical security measures a company can adopt.

 The traditional way of protecting an office building with a security guard, an on-site access control and video surveillance system has been upgraded with the advent of SaaS.
 Just as SaaS transformed many aspects of internal IT management, it also provided integrated physical security solutions, where a cloud-based interface is used to help the user manage doors, locks and other aspects of physical security from a simple web or mobile dashboard, while leaving the heavy duty IT support to physical security specialists.